C3000/findologic_guzzle/UPGRADING.md

   system based on PSR-7, using RingPHP and it's middleware system as well adds more complexity than the benefits it provides.
-All HTTP handlers that were present in RingPHP have been modified to work directly with PSR-7 messages and placed in the `GuzzleHttp\Handler` namespace.
+All HTTP handlers that were present in RingPHP have been modified to work directly with PSR-7 messages and placed in the `FINDOLOGIC\GuzzleHttp\Handler` namespace.
 This significantly reduces complexity in Guzzle, removes a dependency, and improves performance.
 RingPHP will be maintained for Guzzle 5 support, but will no longer be a part of Guzzle 6.